Janet Woodcock: Generic drug programs

+In 2012, Woodcock oversaw implementation of the Generic Drug User Fee Amendments of 2012, which built upon the Prescription Drug User Fee Act by requiring generic drug manufacturers to fund increased FDA investigations of offshore manufacturing plants.
+This equalized the regulatory burden of American generic drug manufacturers.a major reorganization of the generic drug program.

 21st Century Cures Act

 Woodcock has also supported the 21st Century Cures Act.

 Controversy

 Opioid crisis

-On January 27, 2021 a coalition of 28 public health groups and opioid crisis organizations sent a letter to the Biden Administration regarding Woodcock's position as Acting Commissioner of the FDA.
+On January 27, 2021, a coalition of 28 public health groups and opioid crisis organizations sent a letter to the Biden Administration regarding Woodcock's position as Acting Commissioner of the FDA.
 The letter said in part that "as the Director of the FDA’s Center for Drug Evaluation and Research (CDER) for more than 25 years, Dr. Woodcock presided over one of the worst regulatory agency failures in U.S. history."
 Examples of improper opioid decisions mentioned in the letter include "approving Opana without adequate evidence of safety or long-term efficacy, approving Zohydro despite a vote of 11-2 against approval by a scientific advisory committee, and approving promotion of OxyContin for children as young as 11 years old."

 Awards

 The following are among the awards received by Woodcock: